Who should attend NYFLC?

 What should I wear?

 Short answer: whatever you want!
-We want our conference-goers to feel comfortable and like themselves.
+We want conference-goers to feel comfortable and like themselves.
 If that means business casual?
 Go for it.
-A feminist t-shirt and jeans (or shorts, this is June in D.C. we’re talking about)?
+A feminist t-shirt and jeans?
 Great.
-Dress up or dress down–because no matter what, you are what a feminist looks like.
+Dress up or dress down because no matter what, you are what a feminist looks like.

-If you’re joining us for Congressional Visit Day, aim for business casual to business professional (i.e. a suit or slacks/business skirt and a professional blouse).
-Check out photos from last year if you want inspiration!
+If you’re joining us for Congressional Visit Day on Capitol Hill, aim for business casual to business professional (i.e. a suit or slacks/business skirt and a professional top).

 I have a question that’s not listed here.